rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 Macro expansion happens during parsing. `rustc` has two parsers, in fact: the normal Rust parser, and the macro parser.
-During the parsing phase, the normal Rust parser will call into the macro parser when it encounters a macro definition or macro invocation (TODO: verify).
-The macro parser, in turn, may call back out to the Rust parser when it needs to bind a metavariable (e.g.
+During the parsing phase, the normal Rust parser will set aside the contents of macros and their invokations.
+Later, before name resolution, macros are expanded using these portions of the code.
-`$my_expr`) while parsing the contents of a macro invocation.
+The macro parser, in turn, may call the normal Rust parser when it needs to bind a metavariable (e.g.  `$my_expr`) while parsing the contents of a macro invocation.
 The code for macro expansion is in [`src/libsyntax/ext/tt/`][code_dir].
 This chapter aims to explain how macro expansion works.

 ### Example